pczajkowski/pwnedpassword/README.md

 	./pwned <password>

 It'll print "This is how many times your password was pwned:" and a number if your password is in ';--have i been pwned?
 DB, else it'll print "Password not pwned!".
 Enjoy!

-You can find Windows 64-bit binary and necessary libs in *win* subfolder.